Delivery man beheads boss in suspected Islamist attack on French gas site

 According to French regulations applicable to zones where gases and chemicals are handled, the site would have been required to implement security arrangements at the low end of the European Union's so-called "Seveso" scale, named after the location of an industrial accident in northern Italy in 1976.

 Prosecutor Molins said closed-circuit TV images showed the attacker arriving at the site.
-Because his vehicle was authorised to make deliveries, it was allowed through the gates.
+Because his vehicle was authorized to make deliveries, it was allowed through the gates.

-The CCTV cameras lost track of his movements for several minutes, then picked up the van again as it accelerated towards a warehouse within the premises.
+The CCTV cameras lost track of his movements for several minutes, then picked up the van again as it accelerated toward a warehouse within the premises.
 A loud explosion was heard.

 When emergency services arrived a few minutes later, they found the headless body of the victim by the van and a knife nearby.
 They overpowered the suspect as he was opening bottles of acetone, a flammable liquid chemical.